Ever wondered how diamonds became a symbol of love and eternity?

 Back then, mining was a dangerous and labor intensive task.
-There were little safety guidelines in place and the overcrowding of people and equipment made the mines a precarious place.
+There were little safety guidelines in place and the overcrowding of people and equipment made diamonds mines a precarious workplace.

 Diamond diggings at Kimberley Kopje in 1872.
-Notice the Ropes extending into the mine?
+Noticed the ropes extending into the mine?

 If you think about it, a diamond is made of exactly the same material found in everyday items like pencil leads and charcoal.
-But just how did the black carbon we are all familiar with transform into something so beautiful?
-What is the reason behind the magnificent qualities that could turn them into gorgeous ornaments and sparkling jewelry?
+But why is the same material that makes up the black looking carbon so different and in a diamond?
+What is the reason behind the unique properties of diamonds that turn them into gorgeous ornaments and sparkling jewelry?

-From a scientific point of view, it is the special covalent bonding between each carbon atom that makes diamond behave differently from the rest of the carbon family.
-In a diamond, the atoms exist as a tetrahedral structure which gives it to have extreme properties in strength.
+Well, from a scientific point of view, it is the special covalent bonding between carbon atoms that makes diamond behave differently from lead or charcoal.
+In a diamond, the atoms are arranged in a tetrahedral structure and this gives the diamond extreme properties in strength.

-When they were first discovered, diamonds were widely used in religious ceremonies.
-They were believed to possess supernatural powers that could ward off evil and offer protection.
-In the Dark Ages, people actually swallowed diamonds in hope of curing diseases and ailments.
+When diamonds were first discovered, they were widely used in religious ceremonies by priests.
+In fact, they were believed to possess supernatural powers that could ward off evil and offer spiritual protection.
+In the Dark Ages, diamonds were used for medicinal purposes.
+People actually swallowed diamonds in the hope of curing certain diseases and ailments.

 Throughout history, Africa had always been a great source of diamonds.
-Yet, despite the wealth this precious resource can provide, people were still living in poverty and suffering from the aftermath brought about by unethically sourced diamonds.
+Yet, despite the wealth that the resource can provide, there had been widespread corruption and poor governmental management.
+People are still living in poverty and suffering from the aftermath brought about by unethically sourced diamonds.